Children's social care teams

 Bracknell Forest MASH

-Bracknell Forest MASH is the single point of contact for all safeguarding concerns regarding children and young people living in Bracknell.
+Bracknell Forest MASH is the single point of contact for all safeguarding concerns around children and young people living in Bracknell.
 The MASH brings together a team of professionals from a number of partner agencies to deal with all safeguarding concerns for a child or young person.

 Within the MASH, information from partner agencies will be collated to assess risk and decide what action to take.
 As a result, the agencies will be able to act quickly, in a co-ordinated and consistent way, ensuring that vulnerable children and families are kept safe and supported.